2005 Nias–Simeulue earthquake: Earthquake

-There were eight aftershocks that occurred after the mainshock.
-These aftershocks occurred due to afterslips along the subduction zone of the Sunda megathrust.
-This megathrust is located along the northwestern side of the Sumatra island shore.
-Based on surface deformation, it was interpreted that there were 11 meters of fault-slips in layered elastic spaces under Sumatra.
+The focal mechanism is consistent with megathrust faulting along a section of the Sunda megathrust.
+A rupture area of 420 km x 250 km was estimated, extending from Simeulue and Southwest Aceh Regency in the north, to the Batu Islands in the south, with a maximum slip of 9.248 m east of Simeulue.
+The observed source time function gives a 120-second duration for the earthquake, with the greatest phase of seismic moment release occurring about 40 seconds after initiation.
+Based on surface deformation, it was interpreted that up to 11 m of slip in layered elastic spaces under Sumatra.
 Because of the elastic environment, the converging oceanic and continental plates build energy and are then locked by friction.
 The continental plate is forced back, and then shortened, causing uplift.
 The converging plates exceed frictional forces (deformation), causing slip along the fault.
-After the March 28 earthquake, afterslips continued to occur for 11 months, exerting the energy equivalent of an 8.2 M_{w} earthquake.
+After the March 28 earthquake, afterslips continued to occur for 11 months, exerting the energy equivalent to a single M_{w} 8.2 earthquake.